nebraska-silicon-lab/Lab-Instructions/sop/ETL/106 - Wirebond Encapsulation.md

   - Useful Pot life from time of mix ~ 90 mins

   - Curing time at room temperuture ~ 8 hrs
-  - Curing time in oven at 60˚C ~ 30 mins and at 50˚C ~ ?
+  - Curing time in oven at 60˚C ~ 45 mins and at 50˚C ~ 60 mins without vacuum

   ## Line Dispanse Programming